-Every type in ReMoDeL is a concept (including the basic types).
-Concepts exist in a classification hierarchy.
+Every type in ReMoDeL is a concept existing in a classification hierarchy.
 A concept may declare that it inherits from a parent concept within the same metamodel, in which case it obtains the property declarations of the parent concept, before any properties it defines locally.
 If no explicit parent is declared, the concept inherits implicitly from Top, which is the root concept.

-'''

-inheritance: concept C1 inherit C2 { ... }

-conversion: asSet: C{}, asList: C[]
+- inheritance: concept C1 inherit C2 { ... } - conversion: asSet: C{}, asList: C[]

-'''

 Top provides two conversion operations that convert any concept into a list, or set.
-These are invoked like methods on a variable or expression denoting a concept.
-When invoked on a simple concept C, they return a singleton set C{} or singleton list C{} containing the concept.
+These are invoked like methods.
+When invoked on a single concept C, they return a singleton set $C{i}^{f}$ or singleton list C[] containing the concept.
 When invoked on a collection (list or set), they return another collection of the requested type (conversions to the same type trivially return the same instance).

-The basic concepts: Boolean, Integer, Decimal, Character and String are added to every metamodel as predefined concepts.
-Whenever any concept C is used in lists or sets, the appropriate set C{} or list C[] concept is added to the metamodel dynamically.
+Whenever any concept C is used in lists or sets, the appropriately derived set $C{i}^{f}$ or list C[] concept is added to the metamodel automatically.

-The basic concepts offer the binary operations described above.
-The String concept also provides further predefined operations, invoked like methods:
+The String concept is basic, so offers the binary comparison operations described above that test the string's state.
+The String concept also provides further predefined operations:

+'''

 • predicates:

 '''

+'''

 isEmpty: Boolean

 startsWith(String): Boolean

 endsWith(String): Boolean

 contains(String): Boolean

+'''

 inspection:

+'''

 length: Boolean

 indexOf(Character): Integer

 charAt(Integer): Character

+'''

-combination:
+• combination:

+'''

 concat(String): String

+cutstring(Integer): String

 substring(Integer, Integer): String

-substring(Integer, Integer): String
+split(String) : String[]

 '''